 The few things missing from the QX 7 are more suited to planes, anyway – so as long as you are flying multirotors and simple planes, you really don’t need any radio besides this.
 Had I gotten into the hobby at this point instead of before, I would have gone for this radio.

-The Turnigy Evolution is an excellent miniquad radio at an incredibly budget price.
+The Turnigy Evolution is an excellent, cheap miniquad radio at an incredibly budget price(you won’t even believe how cheap it is for a decent, portable transmitter on a budget).
 It’s plug and play if you are using a simulator, and supports PPM and SBUS receivers for tight builds.

-It’s lightweight, has all the features you would want in a radio for miniquads, and is comfortable to hold – if you use only your thumbs on the sticks.
+It’s lightweight, has all the features you would want in a transmitter for a quadcopter(specifically miniquads), and is comfortable to hold – if you use only your thumbs on the sticks.

 If you pinch, then I’m sorry, but you probably won’t find this radio comfortable.
 Otherwise, it’s a great radio, extremely portable, and just the right amount of customization for miniquad flying(mapping switches – 2 3 position and 1 2 position), adjust subtrims, and adjusting endpoints.

 The receivers this excellent but cheap transmitter uses are the FlySky iBUS receivers.
 Up until recently the FlySky Ibus receivers were the cheapest, but now they’re facing some stiff competition from FrSky’s budget receivers like the XM+.